zaiisao/Documentation/en/Interactive Broadcast/join_live_mac.md

 In the `setChannelProfile` method, set the channel profile as Live Broadcast.
 This profile applies to an interactive broadcast scenario.
 Each channel includes two roles:

 - The host (broadcaster) sends and receives audio and video streams.
-- The audience receives the audio and video streams.
+- The audience receives audio and video streams.

 > - Call the `setChannelProfile` method before joining a channel.
 > - One engine can specify one profile only.
 If you want to switch to another profile, destroy the current engine using the `destroy` method and create a new engine before calling the `setChannelProfile` method to set the new channel profile.